nealcaren/academic-kickstart/content/teaching/cabd/index.md

 authors = []

 # Location of event.
-location = "University of Oslo"
+location = "University of Oslo, KU Leuven"

 # Name of event and optional event URL.
-event = "Summer 2019"
+event = "2021"
 event_url = ""

 # Abstract.
 What's your talk about?